 ODI batting has been reinvented in the past decade or so, with new field restrictions enforced throughout 50 overs, allowing batsman more space to pick up runs.
 This has certainly led to a spurt in the number of record-breaking individual scores in ODI’s.

 Here we take a look at the highest individual scores sorted by batting order, in ODIs:

-Guptill’s blistering 237 was the highest score in a One Day International, at the World Cup.
+Martin Guptill’s blistering 237 was the highest score in an ODI, at the World Cup.
 While double centuries in ODI’s have become passé since Sachin Tendulkar achieved the feat against South Africa in 2010, to achieve this feat in a World Cup quarter-final is an impressive achievement.